claretgrace0801/haskell/README.md

 # Haskell
-My tryst with haskell and some other cool things I am trying to do with it.
+~~My~~ Our tryst with haskell and some other cool things we are trying to do with it.
+Main intention is to make a bloackchain using haskell.

+Side intentions:
+- Use haskell to implement algorithms and data structures :P